 There are a couple personality disorders that can result in frequent flaking.
 For example, avoidant personality disorder can cause sufferers to believe they are inadequate.
 Sufferers will tend to avoid any situation, from work to social gatherings, where they could possibly be judged.
 Because of this they tend to isolate themselves.
 This disorder goes further than social anxiety, and the avoidant behavior is often long-lived.
 For people with avoidant personality disorder, it’s very difficult to make and keep friendships.

 Next time you find yourself flaking, use that time as an opportunity to be introspective.
 Take a look at your history of flaking and see if you can find a pattern.
-If it seems like there’s something more serious going on with your unreliability, consider consulting a mental health professional.
+If it seems like there’s something more serious going on with your unreliability, consider consulting a mental health professional or taking an online mental health test.
 Alternatively, if you’re dealing with a flaky friend, be compassionate and understand that you shouldn’t take it personally, and there could be a mental health explanation.

 Now, excuse me while I go make a call to cancel tonight’s plans.